 Let’s face it.
 Data is scattered all over the place in silos in an enterprise.
-Starting from email server, intranet, countless documents, reports, presentations, charts/graphs in various document repositories, ERP, internal systems, e.g. HRIS, databases, source code control system, release repositories, wikis, ticketing system etc., we can keep going and find how data is distributed in the enterprise.
+"Starting from email servers, intranet, countless documents, reports, presentations, charts/graphs in various document repositories, ERP, internal systems, e.g., HRIS, databases, source code control system, release repositories, wikis, ticketing system, etc.", we can keep going and find how data is distributed in the enterprise.

 What if the CEO had follow-up questions or wanted more aggregate information?

-Behind the scenes we will need many people with different skill sets to find, read, summarise and put together the best information that exists in numerous systems.
-As a matter of fact, it is very likely that hundreds of hours would be spent till they get enough information for the CEO to take the decision.
+"Behind the scenes", we will need many people with different skill sets to "find, read, summarise", and put together the best information that exists in numerous systems.
+As a matter of fact, it is very likely that hundreds of hours would be spent until they get enough information for the CEO to take the decision.

 What this problem points to is the fact that there is no easy way for the CEO to directly access the information which is locked away in hundreds of data systems.
 Now let’s imagine the CEO has a chatbot through which he/she can ask a query in natural language and get all the answers he/she needs at whatever level it matters.
-This can be a powerful tool at the hands of everyone in an organisation to get access to locked away data in seconds and help in quick decision making.
-Plus it will be a big step to democratise data in the enterprise, which is sorely missing today.
+This can be a powerful tool at the hands of everyone in an organization to get access to locked away data in seconds and help in quick decision making.
+Plus it will be a big step to democratize data in the enterprise, which is sorely missing today.
 A problem that Engati is actively solving for CEOs and corporates.

 What does it take to get there?

 Let’s take the first challenge.
-Translating the natural language query into a system specific query.
+Translating the natural language query into a system-specific query.
 It is in the purview of the chatbot platform.

-This is how data is scattered in an enterprise-
+This is how data is scattered in an enterprise

-And this is what the chatbot needs to do the translation-
+And this is what the chatbot needs to do the translation

-As an example, let’s say we have the employee information in a RDBMS.
+As an example, let’s say we have the employee information in an RDBMS.
 We have to translate the user query into an equivalent SQL query.
 Hence, it will need a Deep Learning model to translate Natural Language to SQL.